 \subsection{Collaboration Hurdles}

 Through our analysis, we identified two types of collaboration hurdles: forming strategic partnerships and trust issues.

 \textit{4.3.1} $\>$ \textit{Strategic Partnerships.}

-\textit{A) Buy-in from PO Leadership: }Successful deployments in AI4SI rely on not only the technical feasibility, but also fostering relationships with collaborators that have the authority and commitment to allow the integration of AI-based interventions in the PO's operational pipeline.
+\textit{A) Buy-in from PO Leadership: } Successful deployments in AI4SI rely on not only the technical feasibility, but also on fostering relationships with collaborators that have the authority and commitment to allow the integration of AI4SI-based interventions in the PO's operational pipeline.
 Participants mentioned the importance of having institutional buy-in from the PO's side and someone from the organization with actual decision-making power. $P_2$ explained:

 \begin{displayquote} \textit{And the sort of the deeper thing is like a lack of institutional capacity and buy-in to get to implementation.
-Because at the end of the day, deploying something requires time, commitment, and someone with sufficient decision-making power being on board right in the partner organization} -- $P_2$ \end{displayquote}
+Because at the end of the day, deploying something requires time, commitment, and someone with sufficient decision-making power being on board right in the partner organization.} -- $P_2$ \end{displayquote}

 In situations where the commitment from leadership was missing, the participants found themselves waiting for extended periods of time, and ultimately being forced to restart with another PO. $P_6$ reflected on their experience: